 Creating a Budget

 Budgeting strategies and techniques vary across the board.
-There will be differences, for example, between a budget for a first-year college student and one for a retiree.
+There will be differences, for example, between what works for a first-year college student and one for a retiree.
 But there are five basic steps in creating a budget.
-They are all important because they build on one another, helping you organize your finances in a sensible way.
+They are all important because they build on one another, helping you organize your finances sensibly.

 You need to determine which goals address necessities and which ones cover luxuries.
 Then, you can prioritize your financial goals accordingly.